benoit-jpi/signalk-engine-state/README.md

 # signalk-engine-state

-Detect whether engine is running based on a physical switch state.
+Set the engine state based on a switch state.

 Engine running state is useful especially to record performance data and creating polar tables, e.g.